Residential treatment center: Target Diagnoses and Program Models

+Facility Types and Security levels

 Different RTCs work with different types of problems, and the structure and methods of RTCs vary.
 Some RTCs are lock-down facilities; that is, the residents are locked inside the premises.
-In a locked residential treatment facility, clients' movements are restricted.
+In a locked residential treatment facility, patients' movements are restricted.
 By comparison, an unlocked residential treatment facility allows them to move about the facility with relative freedom, but they are only allowed to leave the facility under specific conditions.
 Residential treatment centers should not be confused with residential education programs, which offer an alternative environment for at-risk children to live and learn together outside their homes.

 Residential treatment centers for children and adolescents treat multiple conditions from drug and alcohol addictions to emotional and physical disorders as well as mental illnesses.
 Various studies of youth in residential treatment centers have found that many have a history of family-related issues, often including physical or sexual abuse.
 Some facilities address specialized disorders, such as reactive attachment disorder (RAD).

 Residential treatment centers generally are clinically focused and primarily provide behavior management and treatment for adolescents with serious issues.
 In contrast, therapeutic boarding schools provide therapy and academics in a residential boarding school setting, employing a staff of social workers, psychologists, and psychiatrists to work with the students on a daily basis.
 This form of treatment has a goal of academic achievement as well as physical and mental stability in children, adolescents, and young adults.
 Recent trends have ensured that residential treatment facilities have more input from behavioral psychologists to improve outcomes and lessen unethical practices.